evanp/redirector/README.md

     Default is null.
 -   `REDIR_REDIRECT_TO`: Protocol, server name and port of the server to redirect to.
 Don't put in a trailing '/'.
 Defaults to '<https://fuzzy.ai>'.
+-   `REDIR_STATUS_URL`: an URL to use for checking the status of the server without redirecting.
+Defaults to '/status' but you can change this to something else if your server needs to redirect that URL.
+Note the leading '/'.